foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/Examples_Tutorials/Examples_Tutorials.rst

    |                              | (updated)             |                   |                  |
    +------------------------------+-----------------------+-------------------+------------------+

-Ensure that you follow these steps:
+..

-1. For a convolution layer, define the number of integer bits as in the previous example.

-2. For each output value, the compute the number of required sequential accumulations: 32[number of channels] * (5*5) [kernel size] +1 [bias] = 801 operations.
-Hence, 10 extra bits are required for accumulation.
+For convolution layer X, number of integer bits are defined as before.
+And for each output value, the following number of sequential accumulations is required: 32[number of channels] * (5*5) [kernel size] +1 [bias] = 801 operations.
+10 extra bits are required for accumulation while only 9 are available.
+For this reason, the number of integer bits for layer input are increased.

-3. Since the number of extra bits is less than the allocated bits for integer - 9, increase number of integer bits for layer input.

-For the following fully connected layer, 11 extra bits are required and you need to distribute 2 bits.
-It’s recommended to do it evenly between operands.
+For the following fully connected layer, 11 extra bits are required and 2 bits need to be distributed.
+It’s recommended to do this evenly between operands.
 Note that number of convolution’s output fractional bits also needs to be changed to be aligned with next fully connected input.

 For 8-bit operands,you do not need to perform this adjustment unless your MAC series is more than 131072 operations in which case, apply similar approach.
 After considering accumulator restrictions for CIFAR-10 example with 16-bit operands, you get the following table: